sparkflows/sparkflows-docs/docs/user-guide/connectors/snowflake.rst

    :alt: snowflake
    :width: 90%

-.. note::  Make sure that Snowflake connection is accessible from the Fire Machine.
+.. note::  Make sure that Snowflake is accessible from the Fire Machine.